Where to get soft serve in the East Bay

 The appeal of soft serve goes beyond taste and texture.
 In its simplest form, especially when dispensed in that iconic twisty shape into a cake cone, it takes us back to childhood — a reward for being good, a welcome stop on a sweltering summer road trip, a family outing to an amusement park or other fun attraction.
 Even when dressed up in adult clothing, served in a cup at a fancy restaurant and topped with ingredients like olive oil and sea salt, soft serve can still set off that sensitive nerve of nostalgia.

 Although soft serve is appearing in more cafés and on more dessert menus, it’s still not as common as ice cream or frozen yogurt, so I always keep a running mental list of places that offer it.
-But now with summer in full swing, I thought it was high time to get this list in writing, especially since Nosh’s 2015 soft serve guide is a bit limited and outdated.
+And now with summer in full swing, I thought it was high time to get this list in writing.

 I included all the places I could find within Berkeley and Oakland that offer soft serve, as well a few worth mentioning in nearby East Bay cities.
 For the record, I purposefully excluded McDonald’s, IKEA and other large chains, although when the soft serve hankering hits, even those will satisfy in a pinch.
-I also did not include spots that serve frozen custard (which contain egg), like Rita’s in Alameda or Flavor Brigade in Dimond.

 So here’s to my fellow soft serve lovers.
 Let me know if I missed any of your favorite places in the comments section below.

-Note: This story was originally published on June 22, 2018.
-We updated the list for summer 2019.